Gnarly-Games/python-bridgestream/README.md

 # BridgeStream

-BridgeStream is a order oriented binary serialization library developed for performance and efficiency.
+BridgeStream is an order oriented binary serialization library developed for performance and efficiency.

 BridgeStream is used as a part of an real-time online game to transmit data between the client and servers.